-Since its founding in 1999, CCPS has been central to Carolina’s response and relief efforts in the aftermath of disasters in North Carolina, the nation and the world.
+Since its founding in 1999, the Carolina Center for Public Service (CCPS) has been central to the University’s response and relief efforts in the aftermath of disasters in North Carolina, the nation and the world.
 CCPS serves as a hub for disaster relief information and other resources, including relief project grants.
-Here are some ways you can get involved:

 In the wake of a natural disaster, many people want to help but don’t know how to get started.
 Read tips on how to volunteer and donate responsibly.

 Previous Disaster Relief Efforts

 Carolina students, faculty and staff have helped with previous disaster relief efforts over the years: